userlessname/Marvel-Rivals-Undetected-Free-Macro/README.md

 **3. Screen Resolution:**

    * Your primary monitor's resolution **must be 1920x1080**.
+   * I have not test multiple monitor setups
-(Support for other resolutions may be added in the future).
+   * (Support for other resolutions may be added in the future).

 **4. Game Display Mode:**